dovekie/Lek_app/README.md

 # Lek Life List

 Lek is a cloud-enabled, platform-agnostic app which allows birdwatchers to store and update their life lists from anywhere, anytime.
-Lek is powered by Python, Flask, JQuery, and SQLite.
+Lek is powered by Python, Flask, JQuery, and PostgreSQL.

   - Log in with Twitter
   - Click a bird to add it to your life list